Technical Deep Dive

 12 Installation

 One command gives your server a brain.
-The installer handles everything: NixOS conversion, Rust builds, OpenClaw gateway, 83 system tools, agent identity, and daemon startup.
+The installer handles everything: NixOS conversion, Rust builds, modular osmoda-gateway (claude-code + openclaw drivers), 91 MCP tools, agent identity, and daemon startup.

 Quick Install